 I’m the only car on the freeway, making an eerie lonely run down I-394 through St. Louis Park at 4:15 in the morning heading for downtown Minneapolis.
-There’s are no other cars, no tire tracks on the freeway, and not a snow plow in sight.
+No other cars, no tire tracks on the freeway, and not a snow plow in sight.

 As I come off the ramp on 12th Street into downtown Minneapolis the story is the same.
 Snow choked streets, no traffic and optional traffic lights.
-After about 6 blocks, I veer into the parking lot behind “The Times” near 11th and the Nicollet Mall (today’s Target Corporate HQ)…and bury my car sideways in a snow drift in the middle of the parking lot.
+After about 6 blocks I veer into the parking lot behind “The Times” (now Target HQ) near 11th and the Nicollet Mall, and bury my car sideways in a snow drift in the middle of the parking lot.

 I gather my gear and trudge the last block through a more than a foot of snow, prying open the now snow-chocked door at WCCO-TV on 11th Street and the Nicollet Mall.

 “We’re going to turn this into the Weather Channel”

 As I stomp into the WCCO Weather Center, Bill Endersen is the only other meteorologist in the house if memory serves me right.
 He is handling AM radio duties for WCCO Radio.

 I am scheduled to do some weather hits for ‘CCO TV starting at about 5:30 am.
 There are barely enough crew members to get us on the air.

 The radar is choked with blue, green and yellow.
 The snow is coming down at the rate of “1 to 2″+ per hour, and there’s no let up in sight.